 If you wish to read the ITU Paratriathlon Classification Rules and Regulations in greater depth please refer to the manual here.

 Where can you be classified?

 British Triathlon aims to put on as many opportunities as possible throughout the year for new athletes to be classified.
 These events will be linked to the following activities:

 If you would like to be classified please contact Alasdair Donaldson to indicate that you would like to be classified, including details of your impairment.

 Classification - Visually Impaired Athletes

-Classification for visually impaired athletes works slightly differently to that explained above, as we don’t need to assess a physical impairment, therefore we work together with British Blind Sport (BBS) to ensure athletes have ample opportunities to be classified.
+Classification for visually impaired athletes works slightly differently to that explained above, as we don’t need to assess a physical impairment, therefore for new entrants into the sport we work together with British Blind Sport (BBS) to ensure athletes have ample opportunities to be classified.